-Funding Source Minimum Level Maximum Level

-Annual allocation from each Service's operating budget as provided for in the financial plan.
-Adequate to fund capital projects identified as capital reserve funded for the next three years of the long-term financial plan of the Service projects identified as capital reserve funded in the long- term financial plan of the
+Annual allocation from each Adequate to fund capital Adequate to fund all capital Service's operating budget as projects identified as capital projects identified as capital provided for in the financial reserve funded for the next reserve funded in the long- Funding Source Minimum Level Maximum Level plan. three years of the long-term term financial plan of the financial plan of the Service area. area.
+Annual allocation from each Service's operating budget as provided for in the financial plan. projects identified as capital reserve funded for the next three years of the long-term financial plan of the Service projects identified as capital reserve funded in the long- term financial plan of the

-area.